Cask Trade is to host a live, online only auction dedicated to casks of whisky next month.

 All casks will need to have had a recent re-gauge ready for auction and a full 70cl sample will be drawn so that bidders have the opportunity, wherever possible, to try the whisky before they buy.
 Cask Trade validate all the sellers and confirm proof of ownership and the history of the cask enabling bidders to safely buy.
 With complete transparency and no sellers’ fee Cask Trade can offer bidders the actual hammer price.
 Their low buyers’ fee of 15% + VAT will offer the opportunity to buyers, trade or private, to buy rare casks.

 Cask Trade, the company behind of auctionyourcask.com, buys and sells exceptional cask whiskies.
-The company is unique because it only sells casks it owns outright, and it only sells whole casks: it is not a whisky cask broker and it does not offer fractional sales, as part of a fund.
+The company only sells casks it owns outright, and it only sells whole casks: it is not a whisky cask broker and it does not offer fractional sales, as part of a fund.

 Hosted four times a year the next auctions will take place in April, July and October 2020.